mihaigalos/miniboot/README.md

 Miniboot depends on [I2C-master-lib](https://github.com/g4lvanix/I2C-master-lib/) for I2C communication and [Drivers](https://github.com/mihaigalos/Drivers/) for CRC32 computation and EEPROM access.

-Size requirements are <2kBytes.
-AtMega328p's 4kBytes RAM should be enough, actual stack usage is way lower than that anyway.
+Flash size requirements are <2kBytes.
+With respect to RAM, AtMega328p's 2kBytes should be enough, actual stack usage is way lower than that anyway.
 ```
 $ avr-size -B miniboot.elf
    text    data     bss     dec     hex filename